rackspace/rack/docs/configuration.rst

 config file profile.
 In either case, the parameter name will be ``authurl``.

-.. [#] **No, seriously** - don't share it, don't check it into source control, the API
-      gives anyone who has it god-like powers.
-We've accidentally shared it in the past and literally had a rip in space-time that sucked us into an alternate dimension that has mutant pug overlords.
-Please save us.

-.. [#] Hush now human.
-No tears.
-Only sleep.

 .. _go: https://golang.org/
 .. _Mac OSX (64 bit): https://ba7db30ac3f206168dbb-7f12cbe7f0a328a153fa25953cbec5f2.ssl.cf5.rackcdn.com/Darwin/amd64/rack